ermaccer/ermaccer.github.io/_posts/plugins/2021-12-28-mh2censorshippatch.md

 description: Remove censorship from PSP version of Manhunt 2.
 hidden: false
 ---

-## Introduction
-A plugin for PSP version of Manhunt 2 that aims to remove censorship.
+<p align="center">A plugin for PSP version of Manhunt 2 that aims to remove censorship.</p>

+# Disclaimer
+Censorship Removal Patch only aims to **reverse** what has been changed, not necessarily restore any missing stuff from other platforms.
 <div class="alert bg-dark">
  Only <b>ULUS10280</b> and <b>ULES00756</b> versions of the game are supported!
 </div>